Tools and Troubleshooting

 For use with YubiKeys in the 5 Series, version 4.0 or later of the minidriver is required.

 If you run into any issues with a key from the YubiKey 5 Series, refer to the Knowledge Base and search for your issue.
-If your issue is not listed in the Knowledge Base, or if you have any technical questions, you can open a ticket with our Technical Support team: https://www.yubico.com/support/contact/.
+If your issue is not listed in the Knowledge Base, or if you have any technical questions, you can get in touch with Yubico Support by clicking here.